GAPS: Targeted Execution of Android Apps via Static Path Reconstruction: Introduction

-The contributions of the paper are the following: \begin{itemize} \item We design GAPS, a novel approach that leverages static analysis to guide dynamic analysis and ensure method-level reachability in Android apps.
-We release the framework, evaluation data, and setup in open source\footnote{\url{https://github.com/samudoria/GAPS/}}. \item We evaluate GAPS on AndroTest, the state-of-the-art dataset for automatic interaction of Android apps.
-GAPS is able to generate at least one path towards \methods\ of the target methods in \at\ on average, and to dynamically reach \por\ of them, without ever exceeding the 5-minute timeout. \item We used GAPS in a real-world use case scenario to measure the reachability of potentially vulnerable methods in the 50 most downloaded apps from the Google Play Store.
-With an average static analysis time of \rwaAT\, we were able to statically compute the paths for \rwaMR\ of the target methods and to dynamically reach \rwaRR\ of them. \end{itemize}
+The contributions of the paper are as follows: \begin{itemize} \item We design GAPS, a hybrid framework that performs target-oriented backward static analysis and translates the recovered paths into actionable dynamic interaction steps.
+We release the framework, evaluation data, and setup in open source: \url{https://anonymous.4open.science/r/GAPS/README.md}. \item We evaluate GAPS on AndroTest, the state-of-the-art dataset for benchmarking automated interactions on Android apps.
+GAPS generates at least one path towards \methods\ of the target methods in \at\ on average, and dynamically reaches \por\ of them without ever exceeding a runtime of 5 minutes. \item We demonstrate GAPS in a real-world security use case by measuring the reachability of potentially vulnerable methods across the 50 most-downloaded apps on the Google Play Store.
+With an average static analysis time of \rwaAT, we statically compute paths for \rwaMR\ of the target methods and dynamically reach \rwaRR. \end{itemize}